fhiso/basic-concepts/triples-discovery.md

 represented by a *term* or a *literal*.
 For this reason, this standard does not prohibit *conformant* servers from generating *triples* using *blank nodes*.

+{.ednote ...} FHISO recognises that *Triples Discovery* will need to be updated to include support for list-valued properties.
+RDF supports lists in the form of the `rdf:List` *class*, and while introducing `rdf:List` is appealing and potentially solves various other problems, it causes implementation difficulties in *Triples Discovery*.
+This is because, for simplicity's sake, we use N-Triples as the serialisation format, and, uniquely among the common RDF serialisation syntaxes, N-Triples lacks any clean syntax for representing an `rdf:List`.
+Instead, the N-Triples representation would involve a Lisp-like representation of the `rdf:List` with a series of blank nodes:

+    types:Date owl:unionOf _:1 .
+    _:1 rdf:type rdf:List .
+    _:1 rdf:first types:AbstractDate .
+    _:1 rdf:rest _:2 .
+    _:2 rdf:type rdf:List .
+    _:2 rdf:first rdf:langString .
+    _:2 rdf:rest rdf:nil .

+To support this, support for *blank nodes* and the `rdf:first`, `rdf:rest` and `rdf:nil` constructs would have to become *required*.
+This adds some significant complexity to the implementation, as the implementation would need to recognise and ignore malformed uses of these constructs.

+For comparison, the same data expressed in Turtle (which has native support for lists) would be:

+    types:Data owl:unionOf ( types:AbstractDate rdf:langString ) .

+Clearly this syntax is much cleaner; it also avoids the need for applications to support *blank nodes* and the `rdf:first`, `rdf:rest` and `rdf:nil` constructs.
+Turtle (and RDF/XML and JSON-LD, the other main formats) are a somewhat harder format to parse than N-Triples.
+There are plenty of libraries that will parse these formats, but this standard was designed to make parsing easy so that a library wasn't needed.
+Also, the interface to many parsing libraries is a stream of *triples* which have lists expanded into their `rdf:first`, `rdf:rest` and `rdf:nil` equivalents.

+Making syntactic support for *blank nodes* *optional* (whether using the `_:1` syntax or the `[]` syntax) would make writing a parser a bit simpler.
+Unfortunately, other features cannot be made *optional* so readily, as dropping them would make it hard to parse information on existing vocabularies, or to use standard tools to create the discovery files served by *conformant servers*.

+This issue needs resolving before list-valued *properties* can be added to [Basic Concepts].
+{/}

 ### Other formats                                          {#other-fmts}